patpiet/DAO_Launch_ROI_pred/README.md

 # Data Science Return on Investment from DAO Maker launches Predictor: Project Overview
-* Created a model that estimates Return Of Investment of the digitalcurrencies projects that were launched on [DAO Maker](https://daomaker.com/) to help investors with their financial decisions.
+* Created a model that estimates Return Of Investment of the digital currencies projects that were launched on [DAO Maker](https://daomaker.com/) to help investors with their financial decisions.
 * 'Mean Absolute Error' to be ~28x (Range of expected values to be 1x-352x)
-* Scraped all publicly launched projects from [DAO Maker](https://daomaker.com/) using **Beatufil Soup** and [Coingecko](https://www.coingecko.com/) API.
+* Scraped all publicly launched projects from [DAO Maker](https://daomaker.com/) using **Beautiful Soup** and [Coingecko](https://www.coingecko.com/) API.
-* Engineered features from the text of each project's description to find its importance when it comes to the success of a project.
+* Engineered features from the text of each project's description to find its importance when it comes to the success of the project.
 * Optimized **Lasso, Random Forest, and Support Vector Regressors** using GridsearchCV to reach the best model.
 * Built a client facing API using Flask

 # Code and Resources Used
 * **Python Version:** 3.9
-* **Packages:** pandas, numpy, sklearn, matplotlib, seaborn, BeautifulSoup, flask, json, pickle, pycoingecko, wordcloud
+* **Packages:** pandas, numpy, sklearn, matplotlib, seaborn, nltk, BeautifulSoup, flask, json, pickle, pycoingecko, wordcloud
 * **For Web Framework Requirements:** ```pip install -r requirements.txt```
 * **Flask Productionization:** https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2

 ## Web Scraping
-Gathered 93 launch samples with features.
+Gathered 93 samples with features.
 With each project, we got the following:
 *   Project's name
 *   All Time High Return on Investment
 *   Money raised